PrestaShop/prestashop.github.io/news/_posts/2020-07-16-journey-to-improve-the-time-to-interactive-metric.md

 - development
 - ux
 - theme
+- 1.7.8
 ---

 The project [Core Web Vitals](https://webmasters.googleblog.com/2020/05/evaluating-page-experience.html) from Google has announced that loading time and performance will have an impact on the website ranking in search results.
 In advices offered by Google, they talked about lazy loading.
+The lazy loading should be available on Classic Theme in version 1.7.8 thanks to [Progi1984](https://github.com/Progi1984) and it will definitely improve both the user experience and the loading time on your site!

 ## What is lazy loading ?